Disclosure:

 With Google Analytics engagement data, such as Events, Landing Pages, and Pages and Screens metrics, you can analyze which content is most popular with your audience and which is underperforming.

-Therefore, understanding which content resonates with your audience and which content category attracts the most engagement, and more.
+Therefore, understand which content resonates with your audience, which content category attracts the most engagement, and more.

-You can drill into individual pages to get more performance insight, such as new users, key events, total users, session key event rate, etc.
+You can drill into individual pages for more performance insight, such as new users, key events, total users, session key event rate, etc.

-This information can help you focus your efforts on creating high-quality content that resonates with your target audience.
+This information can help you focus on creating high-quality content that resonates with your target audience.

 Another benefit or importance of using Google Analytics is user engagement.